 Help on accessing alternative formats, such as PDF, PPT and ZIP files, can be obtained in the alternate format help section.

 What is it?

-The New Building Canada Fund (NBCF) is one component within the overall $53 billion New Building Canada Plan (NBCP).
-It is a $14-billion Fund that will support projects of national, regional and local significance that promote economic growth, job creation and productivity.
+The 2014 New Building Canada Fund (NBCF) is one component within the overall $53-billion 2014 New Building Canada Plan (NBCP).
+It is a $14-billion Fund to support projects of national, regional and local significance that promote economic growth, job creation and productivity.

 Why is it important?